 Women are already a valuable target group and the spotlight will soon fall on them and their preferences.

 Now you know how many people play mobile games, and if you go to a party and everyone starts talking about mobile gaming demographics – the microphone will be yours for the evening!

 I mean, there are a couple more things to say about the demographics, but I already itch to check my Fortnite aim and will wrap it up here.

 Have fun with your favorite mobile games, everyone!

 88.9% of all gamers is how many people play mobile games.

-PUBG Mobile is the highest-grossing game by revenue for 2020, with over $226 million in revenue.
+PUBG Mobile is the highest-grossing game by revenue, with over $226 million in revenue.

-These are the more popular mobile games in 2020:
+These were the more popular mobile games in 2020:

 - PUBG MOBILE